 Recovering from Eating Disorders

 Most of all, do not hesitate to seek professional help if you think you have an eating disorder.
-Cognitive Behavioral Therapy is one of the most common treatments for eating disorders, as cited in our CBT Brief Summary.

 Cognitive Behavioral Therapy is a treatment that helps prevent and cure depression, phobias, and eating disorders like anorexia by studying the connection between your thoughts, emotions, and behaviors.